IMM 5257 Schedule 1 Explained (IEC Canada)

 Why does it happen?
 Because there’s a gap in your work history or resume, even a small one.
 The processing officer notices these inconsistencies, and instead of approving your application, they ask for this additional form.

-• without ANY gaps
+• Include your history without ANY gaps.

-• back to your 18th birthday
+• Go all the way back to your 18th birthday.

 The requested form in the letter will be: IMM5257 – Schedule 1 – Section 8